Bricktech2000/Atto-8/spec/microprocessor.md

 ## Conventions

 The Atto-8 has no inherent endianness.
-With that said, instructions such as `add S` and `sub S` work best when least significant bytes are at the top of the stack, which grows downward.
+With that said, instructions such as `add SIZE` and `sub SIZE` work best when least significant bytes are at the top of the stack, which grows downward.
 Consequently, it is recommended that the Atto-8 be assumed to be little-endian.